 Where to Sell Your Broken TV for Cash

-Selling your broken TV on eBay is as easy as registering for an account, creating a listing and including specific details about your TV (condition, model, etc.).
-The site will actually go as far as suggesting an auction price for you, based on similar items for sale.
+To sell your broken TV on eBay, you must register for an account and create a listing with specific details about your TV (condition, model, etc.).
+The site will suggest an auction price for you, based on similar items for sale.
 If you don’t believe your TV will go for much, select “local pick up only” so that you don’t have to spend part of your earnings on shipping.

 How to Recycle Your TV for Free

-Samsung has declared a commitment to a greener future that doesn’t end with the purchase of their products.
-Samsung televisions can be recycled at these locations.
-Although Samsung Direct Recycling program is a free service, local fees may apply.
+Samsung televisions can be recycled at locations across the country.
+Although the Samsung Recycling program is a free service, local fees may apply.
 Samsung also has a mailback program for shipping your used TV if you’re far from a recycling location.

 Dell partners with Goodwill in Dell Reconnect, which allows you to recycle any brand of electronics at Goodwill stores.
-Many types of electronics are accepted, but TVs are only accepted at some location.
-Contact a Goodwill near you to find out if your store will accept your TV.
+Many types of electronics are accepted, but TVs are only accepted at some locations.
+Contact a Dell Reconnect location near you to find out if your store will accept your TV.